 Theme parks and attractions aren't the only things for adults to do in Orlando.

 Sure, Orlando is a must-visit destination for families — but we also have unforgettable experiences for adults traveling without children, both at our theme parks and attractions and all over town!
+You can also explore with confidence thanks to enhanced health and safety measures designed to protect you while you play.
 Just bring your sense of wonder and thirst for adventure, and prepare to delight in our diversity with these seven terrific things to do in Orlando for adults.

-Be a Big Kid at Theme Parks and Attractions
+Be a Big Kid at Theme Parks & Attractions

 Anyone who's experienced Orlando's theme parks knows they're not just for kids.
 In fact, many of their offerings are geared specifically toward adults, such as the Epcot International Food & Wine Festival and similar events at Walt Disney World® Resort, Halloween Horror Nights at Universal Orlando Resort, and Seven Seas Food Festival at SeaWorld® Orlando, to name a few.